-Ginger contains protease, an enzyme that naturally breaks down protein, responsible for meat’s toughness, into amino acids.
+Ginger contains protease.
+This enzyme naturally breaks down protein, responsible for meat’s toughness, into amino acids.
 When cooked, amino acids release the irresistibly savoury taste we’ve come to know as umami.
-And because ginger is heat-sensitive, its zingy flavour weakens when cooked, ensuring that it doesn’t overpower the dish.
+And because ginger is heat-sensitive, its zingy flavour weakens when cooked.
+This ensures that the ginger doesn’t overpower the other flavours that go into the dish.